Hiking the Moqui Sand Caves Trail in Kanab, Utah

 Hiking Up to the Caves

-When you reach the base of the cliffs shown in the photos below, you can either head straight up if you feel comfortable for the most direct but most challenging route, or walk down the cliff to the left until it becomes easier to climb up.
+Once at the base of the cliffs, you have the option of hiking straight up if you feel comfortable for the most direct but most challenging route, or walking down the cliff to the left until the slopes become easier to climb.

-The photos below show the most direct path heading up to the caves, and the easier, more gradual path that I took when I returned.
+The photos below show the most direct path heading up to the caves, but the easier, more gradual path can be seen on my return hike.

 Either Up or to the Left